St. Louis couple pulls firearms on protesters cutting through their private street

 Twenty seconds after several protesters made their way through the gate, the video shows Mark McCloskey exiting his house with a long rifle, yelling at protesters to leave the private street.

-In both videos livesreamed on Facebook, there is a heated, often profane, back and forth between the protesters and the McCloskey's.
+In both videos livestreamed on Facebook, there is a heated, often profane, back and forth between the protesters and the McCloskeys.

 Why protesters were demonstrating